ka-sarthak/ka-sarthak/README.md

 - 👋 Hi, I’m Sarthak Kapoor, a master's student in Simulation Sciences at RWTH.
-- 👀 I’m interested in modelling physical processes by simulating the underlying PDEs.
+- 👀 I’m interested in modelling physical processes by simulating the underlying PDEs, and solving PDEs using machine learning.
 - 🌱 I’m currently learning about solving PDEs using learnable mapping, especially with neural operator approach.
 - 💞️ I’m looking to collaborate on intersting topics around machine learning, surrogate modelling using learnable mappings, and operator-based learning.
 - 📫 Reach me at sarthak.kapoor@rwth-aachen.de